-- a.
-Describe how your planned formal and informal assessments, including a written product, will provide direct evidence of students' abilities to construct meaning from, interpret, OR respond to a complex text throughout the learning segment. - b.
+a.
+Describe how your planned formal and informal assessments will provide direct evidence of students' abilities to create, present, or respond to visual art and monitor students' understanding or application of the component(s) you have chosen to address (interpreting art, developing works of art/design, and/or relating art to context) throughout the learning segment.

+b.
 Explain how the design or adaptation of your planned assessments allows students with specific needs to demonstrate their learning.